igrishaev/virtuoso/README.md

   (do-that ...))
 ~~~

-In the example above, the executor is bound to the `exe` symbol.
-Exiting from
+Above, the executor is bound to the `exe` symbol.
+Exiting from the macro will
-the macro will trigger closing the executor which, in turn, leads to blocking
+trigger closing the executor, which, in turn, leads to blocking until all the
-untill all the tasks sent to it are complete.
-The `with-executor` macro,
+tasks sent to it are complete.
+The `with-executor` macro, although it might be
-although might be used on your code, is rather a building material for other
+used on your code, is instead a building material for other macros.
-macros.

 ### future-via

-The `future-via` macro spaws a new virtual future through a previously open
+The `future-via` macro spawns a new virtual future through a previously open
 executor.
-You can spawn as many futures you want due to the nature of virtual
+You can generate as many futures as you want due to the nature of
-threads: there might be millions of them.
+virtual threads: there might be millions of them.

 ~~~clojure
 (v/with-executor [exe]